Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 We weren’t crazy about their practice problem explanations, finding them to be average as compared to others’; nor did we find there to be anything particularly special about the live classes.
 But balanced against the scope and strength of the other aspects of this prep course, those small gripes are easily outweighed.
 Kaplan’s GMAT prep package packs a punch when it comes to video-based instruction, practice problem depth and general curriculum.
 In our collective opinion, the high price tag of Kaplan’s course is justified, and we think it would make for a formidable prep option for most every student.

-How much does a Kaplan GMAT prep course cost?
+How much does the Kaplan GMAT prep course cost?

 The Kaplan GMAT prep packages range in price from around $600 to north of $2,500 depending on format, level of access and whether tutoring is involved.

-How many total hours of coursework do I get with Kaplan?
+How many total hours of coursework do you get with Kaplan?

 Kaplan provides over 140 total hours of instruction and practice across its digital content and books.

-How many practice problems do I get with a Kaplan GMAT prep course?
+How many practice problems do you get with the Kaplan GMAT prep course?

 Kaplan offers students access to 5,000+ practice problems between its Qbank and quizzes.